FlineDev/NewFrameworkTemplate/README.md

 - SwiftLint is preconfigured to help embrace a unified code style
 - Support for [Carthage](https://github.com/Carthage/Carthage), [CocoaPods](https://github.com/CocoaPods/CocoaPods) and [Swift Package Manager](https://github.com/apple/swift-package-manager) is setup
 - A `README.md` file is setup with appropriate sections
-- A `LICENSE.md` file is setup with MIT license preconfigured
+- A `LICENSE` file is setup with MIT license preconfigured

 ## Prerequisites